pivotal/docs-tap/scst-scan/install-carbonblack-integration.hbs.md

 This topic describes prerequisites for installing Supply Chain Security Tools - Scan (Carbon Black Scanner) from the Tanzu Application Platform package repository.

->**Note** Carbon Black's image scanning capability is in beta.
+>**Important** Carbon Black's image scanning capability is in beta.
 Carbon Black might only return a partial list of CVEs when scanning Buildpack images.

 ## <a id="prerecs"></a> Prepare the Carbon Black Scanner configuration